mwvgroup/pwv_kpno/docs/development.rst

     make html

-On Uix systems this will call the make file `docs/Makefile` while Windows machines will use the file `docs/make.bat`.
-The end result is the same on either platform.
+On Uix systems this will call the make file `docs/Makefile` while Windows machines will use the file `docs/make.bat` (the end result is the same on either platform).

-Note that the sphinx configuration file `docs/conf.py` is not setup for any outputs supported by sphinx other than html (such as Texinfo, LaTeX, or HTMLHelp).
+Note that the usage examples are hard coded, and the make file will not update the demonstrated code outputs to reflect and new source code changes.
+Also, the sphinx configuration file `docs/conf.py` is not setup for any outputs supported by sphinx other than html (such as Texinfo, LaTeX, or HTMLHelp).

 Future Features
 ===============